Unbounded domains in hierarchically hyperbolic groups

-Although several aspects of hierarchically hyperbolic groups have been studied since their introduction, such as dynamics on the boundary \cite{durhamhagensisto:boundaries}, acylindrical actions \cite{abbottbehrstockdurham:largest}, convexity properties \cite{russellsprianotran:convexity}, cubical structures \cite{hagenpetyt:projection}, and so on, the structure of the \say{generic} hierarchically hyperbolic group is far from being understood, and there are several fundamental questions that remain unanswered.
+Although several aspects of hierarchically hyperbolic groups have been studied since their introduction, such as dynamics on the boundary \cite{durhamhagensisto:boundaries}, acylindrical actions \cite{abbottbehrstockdurham:largest}, convexity properties \cite{russellsprianotran:convexity}, cubical structures \cite{hagenpetyt:projection}, and so on, the structure of the \say{generic} hierarchically hyperbolic group is far from being understood.
 This becomes more pronounced when considering group actions.
-For instance, there are well known examples of CAT(0) cube complexes that do not admit a hierarchically hyperbolic structure, but these examples do not admit a group action.
-In fact, it is conjectured that all cocompact CAT(0) cube complexes are hierarchically hyperbolic, and all known examples are covered by a theorem of Hagen--Susse \cite{hagensusse:onhierarchical}.
+For instance, there are well-known examples of CAT(0) cube complexes that do not admit a hierarchically hyperbolic structure, but these examples do not admit a group action.
+In fact, all known cocompact CAT(0) cube complexes are known to be hierarchically hyperbolic by a theorem of Hagen--Susse \cite{hagensusse:onhierarchical}.

 An extra layer of complication comes from the fact that the definition of hierarchically hyperbolic group requires more than just a geometric action on a hierarchically hyperbolic space, and it is not immediate whether the additional requirements are preserved under quasiisometries.
-Although the experts generally agree that this should not be the case, and that being a hierarchically hyperbolic group should not be preserved by quasiisometries, finding a counterexample has proved challenging.
+Although it was generally agreed that this should not be the case, finding an example has proved challenging.
 The main reason for this is that there may be several different hierarchical structures on a group: even hyperbolic groups can be equipped with many hierarchically hyperbolic structures \cite{spriano:hyperbolic:1}.
 In other words, showing that a group cannot be equipped with the \say{natural} structure does not rule out the existence of exotic ones.

-A case of particular interest is that of fundamental groups of non-flip, graph 3-manifolds.
-Although it is well known that they are quasiisometric to hierarchically hyperbolic groups, it is currently unknown whether they satisfy this property themselves.
+The goal of this paper is to analyse the constraints on the hierarchically hyperbolic structure that stem from being a hierarchically hyperbolic group.
+As a consequence, we construct the first example of two quasiisometric groups where only one admits a hierarchically hyperbolic group structure.